-Credit risk is the risk of an unexpected financial loss to the Company if a customer or third party to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's cash and receivables.
+Credit risk is the risk of an unexpected financial loss to the Company if a customer or thirdparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's cash and receivables.

-a) Cash and cash equivalents
+a) Cash

 The Company's cash is held through large Canadian financial institutions.
-The Company has a corporate policy of investing its available cash in Canadian government instruments and certificates of deposit or other direct obligations of major Canadian banks, unless otherwise specifically approved by the Board.
 The Company does not own asset-backed commercial paper.
 Management believes the risk of loss to be minimal.